notification-icon

 What's Included?

-- Above the Himalayan duffel bag. ( If you need, please let us know before you book the trip and remind us before you arrive in Kathmandu so that easy for us to prepare.)
+• Above the Himalayan duffel bag. ( If you need to, please let us know before booking the trip and remind us before you arrive in Kathmandu so we can easily prepare.)

 What's Excluded?

-If you lack time, we can offer the short Tsum Valley trek on a 1o day trip.
+We can offer the short Tsum Valley trek on a one-day trip if you lack time.
 The itinerary follows the lower Manaslu trail.
 Our tour starts from Arughat [530m/1739ft], about seven hours from Kathmandu city.
-During the initial phases of the trek, you’ll find yourself wrapped in lush forests of Rhododendrons, Pines, and Oak.
+During the initial phases of the trek, you’ll find yourself wrapped in lush forests of Rhododendrons, Pines, and Oaks.

-You can view peaks like the Ganesh Himal Range, Sringi Himal, Buddha Himal, and Himalchuli.
+Peaks like the Ganesh Himal Range, Sringi Himal, Buddha Himal, and Himalchuli can be viewed.
 The stunning views of these mountains will make your journey unforgettable.
 The sunrise and sunset in the sacred mountains of a virgin place are to die for.
-Suppose you want to take a break from your daily stressful life and enjoy some time in peace.
-Then, the Tsum Valley trek is perfect for you.
+This is perfect if you want to take a break from your daily stressful life and enjoy some time in peace.

 Tsum Valley Trek cost

-Our entire board Tsum Valley trek cost for 10 days is USD 1650.
+Our full-board trip for 10 days starts from USD 1450.
 We can offer the seasonal cost.
 September, October, November, March, April, and May are the best seasons to experience the trek.
-The weather is very comfortable, neither cold nor scorching during this time.
-This is the best Tsum Valley trek route to get cultural values.
+The weather is very comfortable; it is neither cold nor scorching during this time.

 Packing list for the trek